kjenn77/bellabeat-case-study/README.md

 The data was collected from 30 Fitbit users from the 12th March 2016 to 12th May 2016.

 ## Tools
-Data cleaning, manipulation, and simple analysis: Postgre SQL.
+Data cleaning, manipulation, and simple analysis: PostgreSQL.
 Creating visualisations: Tableau
+Documentation and displaying results: Jupyter Notebooks

 ## Posted in
 [Kaggle](https://www.kaggle.com/code/jennkang/bellabeat-case-study)